Lim Yoona: Ambassadorship

-In 2012, Im was appointed as the Honorary Ambassador of Jung District, Seoul.
-In 2014, Im was appointed as ambassador for UNICEF's campaign, "UNIHERO", which aims to invite people to become heroes for the less fortunate children all around the globe.
-In 2015, Im was named promotional ambassador for the National Tax Service.
+In 2012, Lim was appointed as the Honorary Ambassador of Jung District, Seoul.
+In 2014, Lim was appointed as ambassador for UNICEF's campaign, "UNIHERO", which aims to invite people to become heroes for the less fortunate children all around the globe.
+In 2015, Lim was named promotional ambassador for the National Tax Service.
 She has also received presidential commendation for having paid her taxes faithfully.
-In 2016, Im participated in Crocs' "Come As You Are" campaign as one of the global ambassadors.
-In 2018, Im was appointed as a safety ambassador for the Central Council for Safe Culture Campaign, held to pledge safety measures and eradication of dangerous activities such as speeding and illegal parking that prevents the entry of fire trucks.
+In 2016, Lim participated in Crocs' "Come As You Are" campaign as one of the global ambassadors.
+In 2018, Lim was appointed as a safety ambassador for the Central Council for Safe Culture Campaign, held to pledge safety measures and eradication of dangerous activities such as speeding and illegal parking that prevents the entry of fire trucks.

-In 2019, Im became the first female celebrity to be appointed as an ambassador by the Ministry of Culture, Sports and Tourism and the Korea Tourism Organization.
+In 2019, Lim became the first female celebrity to be appointed as an ambassador by the Ministry of Culture, Sports and Tourism and the Korea Tourism Organization.
 Starting September 2019, an advertisement campaign "Imagine Your Korea" was launched to improve Korean tourism awareness and attract more foreign tourists.
 The advertisements were displayed in countries such as China, Japan, Thailand, the Philippines, Vietnam and Malaysia.
 It was also displayed in Times Square every day until January 2021.

 Philanthropy

-Over the years, Im has donated to various charities for causes such as social welfare and medical aid during the COVID-19 pandemic.
+Over the years, Lim has donated to various charities for causes such as social welfare and medical aid during the COVID-19 pandemic.
 She is a member of the 'Honor Society' of the Community Chest of Korea.
-In March 2025, Im donated ₩100 million to the Community Chest of Korea to help victims recover from the March 2025 South Korea wildfires.
+In March 2025, Lim donated ₩100 million to the Community Chest of Korea to help victims recover from the March 2025 South Korea wildfires.

 Impact

-As a member of Girls' Generation and a successful actress, Im has been hailed as a top idol-actress and a prominent South Korean figure.
-Having appeared in CFs even before her Girls' Generation debut, the success of Im's music and acting careers has led her to individually endorse almost 40 brands internationally, notably long-time collaborator Innisfree, including ten in 2019 alone.
-In 2016, Im was listed by Forbes magazine as one of Asia's "30 under 30" most influential celebrities in the category of entertainment and sports.
-Im has also distinguished herself by being selected to host for many year-end galas.
-In particular, she has been the MC of the Gayo Daejejeon for nine consecutive years.
+As a member of Girls' Generation and an actress, Lim has been described as an "idol-actress" and a figure associated with the Korean Wave.
+She appeared in television advertisements before her debut with Girls' Generation and has since endorsed numerous brands, including a long-running partnership with Innisfree.
+In 2016, Forbes included Lim in its "30 Under 30 Asia" list in the Entertainment & Sports category.

+Lim has frequently served as a host for year-end entertainment programs and awards ceremonies.
+She co-hosted the MBC Gayo Daejejeon for ten consecutive years from 2015 to 2024, and the Blue Dragon Series Awards for five consecutive years from 2022 to 2026.

+On December 30, 2025, Lim received the Global Influence of Popular Culture award at the tenth edition of the National Brand Awards.
+The organizers cited her work in film, television, and music and her contribution to the international promotion of Korean popular culture.